nicholaswile/OpenGL-Render-Engine/README.md

 # OpenGL-Renderer
-An OpenGL renderer using SDL for windowing and input processing.
+An OpenGL renderer using C++ and SDL.
 This is a work in progress.

 ### Credits
 <li>